Research & Publications

 2008 Gaston, A.J., J-L. Martin, T. Golumbia and S. Sharpe (eds.).
 Lessons from the Islands: introduced species and what they tell us about how ecosystems work.
 Environment Canada, Ottawa.

-This compilation grew out of a symposium partly organised by LBCS.
-It includes several studies involving work by LBCS and provides a summary of Introduced Species studies and issues in Haida Gwaii
+This compilation grew out of a symposium organised jointly by LBCS and RGIS.
+It includes several studies involving work by LBCS and provides a summary of Introduced Species studies and issues in Haida Gwaii.

 2002 Burger, A. E. Conservation assessment of Marbled Murrelets in British Columbia: review of the biology, populations, habitat associations, and conservation.
 Technical Report Series No. 387, Canadian Wildlife Service, Delta, BC.

 2006 Burg, T.M., A.J.
 Gaston, K. Winker and V. L. Friesen.
 Evolution in peripheral populations: population genetics of the chestnut-backed chickadee.
 Molecular Ecology 15: 2409-2415.

 2006 Piatt, J.F. et al. Status Review of the Marbled Murrelet (Brachyramphus marmoratus) in Alaska and British Columbia.
 U.S. Geological Survey Open-File Report 2006-1387.